stratus-ss/mycroft-recipe-helper-skill/README.md

 ## About
 This skill is designed to be a helper when dealing with recipes.
 It will convert between both imperial and metric values.
 It will also give you the weight of butter based on cups, tablespoons and teaspoons.

-*NOTE* This skill does not deal with kilograms at the current time as this is not a comment measurement unit in home cooking.
+*NOTE* This skill does not deal with kilograms at the current time as this is not a common measurement unit in home cooking.

 ## Examples